King John Lackland: The Idiot Son

 He was a scion of the powerful Angevin Dynasty, the son of King Henry II and his formidable wife Eleanor of Aquitaine yet despite the impressive lineage was to become arguably the worst ever King of England.
 He was to all intents and purposes the Idiot Son.

 In popular folklore King John is best remembered as the man who was thwarted in his ambitions by Robin Hood and his Band of Merry Men.
-In reality he was a cunning, cruel, capricious, untrustworthy and paranoid man whose failings as a human being were made all the worse by the corrupting influence of power.
+But he was always more serious than that, a cunning, cruel, capricious, untrustworthy and paranoid man whose failings as a human being were made all the worse by the corrupting influence of power.

 An able administrator, wily diplomat and formidable military commander he hated to delegate power and only did so to satisfy the demands of his ambitious children and then in a way that would end in him enhancing his own.
 He believed he needed to keep them in check and would so by playing one off against the other.
 But he would in time reap what he had sown as like father like son he would be in constant conflict with his children encouraged as they were to rebel against their father by his duplicitous wife, Eleanor of Aquitaine.